hanjingo/doc/interview.md

 For more info, see: [C++ Templates](LANG/C++/template.md)

+#### What is a class template?

+A `class template` is a blueprint for creating classes that work with different data types without rewriting the code for each type.
+It allows you to define a generic class where the data types are specified as parameters.

+For more info, see: [C++ Templates](LANG/C++/template.md)

 #### What is a function template in C++?

 A function template allows a function to operate on generic data types.
 It provides a way to write one function for multiple types, which is resolved at compile-time.

 For more info, see: [C++ Templates](LANG/C++/template.md)

+#### How are class templates different from function templates?

+Class templates require explicit template arguments when instantiating objects (until C++ 17 CTAD), while function templates can often deduce types from arguments.

+For more info, see: [C++ Templates#Function Template vs Class Template](LANG/C++/template.md)

+#### What is CTAD(Class Template Argument Deduction)?

+Allows the compiler to deduce template arguments from constructor arguments.

+For more info, see: [C++ Templates#Class Template Arguments Deduction(CTAD)](LANG/C++/template.md)

+#### Can class templates be virtual?

+Class templates can have virtual functions, but template functions cannot be (virtual functions must be known at compile time for vtable layout).

+For more info, see: [C++ Templates#Class templates](LANG/C++/template.md)

+#### What's the difference between `typename` and `class` in templates?

+No difference. `typename` and `class` are identical, but `typename` is preferred to avoid confusion with class keyword.

+#### What is template specialization?

+Defining a different implementation for specific template arguments, useful for optimization or handling special cases.

+For more info, see: [C++ Templates#Template Specialization](LANG/C++/template.md)

 #### Can a function template throw an exception based on the type it is instantiated with?